 In textiles, cotton is our greatest volume material.
 Conventional cotton is one of the world’s most chemical-intensive crops.
 Pesticides and other highly toxic chemicals impact air, water, soil and the people who grow and process these crops.
 In countries that lack environmental regulations, these toxins can destroy land and expose local populations to harmful chemicals.

 For these reasons, we’ve committed to 100% responsibly sourced cotton across all WSI brands by 2021.
 We support the Global Organic Textile Standard (GOTS) as the gold standard in organic cotton certifications because it verifies production from farm to finished product, and the Organic Content Standard (OCS), which supports content claims for all organic inputs, not just cotton.
-In 2016, we also signed onto the Better Cotton Initiative (BCI).
-BCI is a global system for cultivating more sustainable cotton.
+In 2016, we also signed onto Better Cotton (BC).
+BC is a global system for cultivating more sustainable cotton.
 It trains farmers in better practices, including the use of safe and natural alternatives to harmful chemicals.

 Ranked among the non-profit Textile Exchange’s top global companies for preferred fibers, we lead the home furnishings industry in the use of new fibers that offer a more sustainable alternative to traditional materials.
-Many of our products use REPREVE polyester made from 100% recycled plastic bottles, and we’ve kept 57 million bottles out of landfills through their manufacture and sale.
+Many of our products use REPREVE® recycled polyester, and we’ve diverting 93 million bottles made of plastic bound for oceans and landfills to date.
 Our TENCEL™ products use a closed-loop (pollution-free) process to transform FSC-certified wood pulp into a silky-smooth fiber, providing a sustainable alternative to viscose or other synthetic, petroleum-based fibers.

 Responsibly Sourced Wood

 Forests filter the water we drink and the air we breathe.
 Worldwide, 1.6 billion people rely on forests for their livelihoods, including food, clothing or shelter.
-Deforestation and forest destruction is the second leading cause of carbon pollution, causing 20% of total greenhouse gas emissions.
+Deforestation and forest destruction are the second leading causes of carbon pollution, causing 20% of total greenhouse gas emissions.

 In furniture, wood is one of the largest volume materials we use.
 By choosing to use responsibly sourced wood in our products, we support healthy forests and ecosystems.
 We recognize the Forest Stewardship Council® (FSC) as the gold standard for certification of healthy forest management and sustainable timber, and we use reclaimed and recycled wood whenever possible.
-As a member of World Wildlife Fund’s Global Forest & Trade Network (GFTN), we also set goals to engage our suppliers to adopt year-over-year improvements towards higher responsible sourcing standards.
+As a member of World Wildlife Fund’s Forests Forward, we engage diverse organizations and groups to improve forest management and responsible trade worldwide.

 We are committed to the health and safety of our customers.
 All of our products meet national and state laws for restricted substances and emissions.
 We meet and exceed these regulations with rigorous testing standards for quality and safety.
 We also have dedicated teams, at the corporate level and at each brand, tasked with evaluating the latest research into safer materials and new techniques.

 We’re continually expanding our offering of low-VOC (volatile organic compound) and water-based furniture finishes.
-Products with finishes that use fewer harsh solvents and emit fewer Volatile Organic Compounds (VOCs) improve indoor air quality for our factory workers and in customers’ homes.
+Products with finishes that use fewer harsh solvents and emit fewer VOCs improve indoor air quality for our factory workers and in customers’ homes.
 This is particularly important to our children’s products, as the health impacts of chemicals and indoor air pollution are dangerous to children.
-Pottery Barn Kids and Teen are proud to lead the industry through their commitment to products safe from harmful chemicals, including GREENGUARD Certified furniture.
+Pottery Barn Kids and Teen are proud to lead the industry through their commitment to products safe from harmful chemicals, including GREENGUARD GOLD Certified furniture.

 We offer the best quality foods, made with the purest ingredients possible, whether sourced from around the world or developed in our own test kitchen.
 We do not use high-fructose corn syrup, hydrogenated fats, partially hydrogenated oils, artificial flavors or preservatives, and we do our best to avoid high levels of sodium.
 We are increasing our percentage of organic and non-GMO ingredients, and we continue to celebrate local food artisans and assortments in our communities.
 The Williams Sonoma brand has also committed to 100% Fair Trade Certified™ coffee by 2020, and 100% of their cookware is PFOA-free.